bilal2vec/L2/README.md

 -   better error handling
 -   make Tensor::cat a static method?
 -   cant do <double> <op> <Tensor>
+-   check if reset() works
+-   refactor code to use namespaced keywords

 -   error when matmul shapes of 3 and 3, 6